Arts and Crafts Projects Using Yarn (No Knitting or Crocheting)

 Textile Art Work

 Here's a cute little textile art work I made of a polyester furry fabric with felt and yarn accents.
 The mouth is made of black yarn.
 A bit of yarn often can be used for detail work in textile art projects.
 The little bell around the lamb's neck is a real brass bell.
 It's tiny, but it actually rings.
-To see a couple other images of this picture, click here.

 Fashion Sewing